oconnor663/jacko.io/posts/async_io.md

 }
 ```

-Similar to [the threads example we started with](#threads), we'll never join
+Similar to [the threads example we started with](#threads), we never join
-server tasks, so we use `unwrap` to print to stderr if they fail.
-Previously we
+server tasks, so we use `unwrap` to at least print to stderr if they fail.
-did that inside a closure, and here we do it inside an `async` block, which
+Previously we did that inside a closure, and here we do it inside an `async`
-works like an anonymous `async fn` that takes no arguments.
+block, which works like an anonymous `async fn` that takes no arguments.

-Hopefully all that works!
+Fingers crossed that the server works!
 Now for the client.

-We just did async writes, and so let's do async reads.
+We just did async writes, so let's do async reads.
 The counterpart of
-`Write::write_all` is [`Read::read_to_end`], but that's not quite what we want
+`Write::write_all` is [`Read::read_to_end`], but that's not quite what we want.
-here.
-We want to print output as soon as it arrives, rather than collecting it
+We're supposed print output as soon as it arrives, rather than collecting it
 all in a `Vec` and printing it at the end.
+Let's keep things short again and
-Let's call it `print_all`:[^copy]
+hardcode the printing.
+We'll call our function `print_all`:[^copy]

 [`Read::read_to_end`]: https://doc.rust-lang.org/std/io/trait.Read.html#method.read_to_end

-[^copy]: In Tokio we'd probably use [`tokio::io::copy`] for this, similar to
+[^copy]: In Tokio we'd use [`tokio::io::copy`] for this, the same way we used
-    [`std::io::copy`] from the standard library.
-Writing our own generic `copy`
+    [`std::io::copy`] in the non-async client.
+Writing a generic, async `copy`
-    would mean we'd need our own [`AsyncRead`] and [`AsyncWrite`] traits,
+    function would mean we'd need [`AsyncRead`] and [`AsyncWrite`] traits and
-    though, and that's a lot more code.
+    implementations too, though, and that's a lot more code.

 [`tokio::io::copy`]: https://docs.rs/tokio/latest/tokio/io/fn.copy.html
 [`std::io::copy`]: https://doc.rust-lang.org/std/io/fn.copy.html